regrimwood/tracker-api/README.md

 1. Make a new shortcut.
 2. Go to your machine-to-machine application in Auth0 and click 'Settings'.
 You will be using the credentials under 'Basic information'.
 3. Add action: Get Contents of URL.
 For `URL`, put the Domain URL from your machine-to-machine application but add `/oath/token`.
-4. Click the little sideways arrow after the url.
+4. Click the sideways arrow after the url.
 Change the method to `POST`.
 Add 4 new Text fields under `Request Body` (make sure the option to the right of `Request Body` says `JSON`) with these key-values from your Auth0 machine-to-machine application and Auth0 api:
     - client_id: (Client ID)
     - client_secret: (Client Secret)
     - audience: (the identifier from the Auth0 API that you made)